starvagrant/toh/toh.markdown/the_spectre_of_atlantis.md

 He then went through the more important task of putting together his personal notes.
 There was a chance some stray thought a great deal of time ago might suddenly be revealed to his detriment.
 There was little he could do about that now.
 So he collected the array of cocktail napkins and stray scratch paper that collected his random thoughts and shoved them in a drawer in no particular order.
 A casual glance showed nothing important.
 But a deep creased, yellowing napkin contained a phrase he'd coined and forgotten about.

-“There is no technical solution to the problem of being human”
+> There is no technical solution to the problem of being human.

 He sighed, and pulled out his bottle of wine.
 He didn't have any glasses so the only thing he could do was chug.
 It seemed disrespectful, but then again, there was no one around to complain except the wine.
 He finished things off with what remained of his juice.